AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 4. Upload the ATU firmware from this repo into the PIC16F1938 microcontroller.

 # Build configurations
-There are various build configurations posssible:
+There are various build configurations possible:
 1. All inclusive - ATU, battery, speaker.
 2. ATU only
 3. Battery only